QuantEcon/lecture-python-intro/lectures/business_cycle.md

 plt.show()
 ```

-+++ {"user_expressions": []}
+The plot shows that

-In the plot, we can see that the expansions and contractions of the labor
+* expansions and contractions of the labor market have been highly correlated
-market have been highly correlated with recessions.
+  with recessions.

-However, there is often a delay in the recovery of the labor market after
-recessions.

-This trend is clearly visible in the 1930s, as well as in recessions in the
-1980s.
+* cycles are, in general, asymmetric: sharp rises in unemployment are followed
+  by slow recoveries.

-It also shows us how unique labor market conditions have been during the
+It also shows us how unique labor market conditions were in the US during the
 post-pandemic recovery.

-The labor market has recovered at an unprecedented rate, leading to the
-tightest point in the past decades after the shock in 2020-2021.
+The labor market recovered at an unprecedented rate after the shock in 2020-2021.

-+++ {"user_expressions": []}

 (synchronization)=
 ## Synchronization